Here are some tips to keep your skills sharp and information on what to do should you choose to leave the driving to others.

 You might also want to consider driver training or taking a refresher course for experienced drivers.

-At age 80 and every two years thereafter, you will need a Driver's Medical Examination Report (DMER) completed by your physician, as required by the provincial Superintendent of Motor Vehicles.
-They may also refer you for an Enhanced Road Assessment (ERA).
+At age 80, 85 and every two years following, you will need a Driver's Medical Examination Report (DMER) completed by your physician, as required by the provincial Superintendent of Motor Vehicles.
+If further evaluation is required, you may also be referred to an Enhanced Road Assessment (ERA).

 To keep you safer on the road, here are some maintenance tips to ensure your vehicle is in good working condition: